LASA161 (part of this topic, grip strength, is described here)

 - Durnin JVGA, Womersley J. Body fat assessed from total body density and its estimation from skinfold thickness: measurements on 481 men and women aged from 16 to 72 years.
 Br J Nutr 1974;32:77-97.

-- Visser M, Van den Heuvel E, Deurenberg P. Prediction equation for the estimation of body composition in the elderly using anthropometric data.
+- Visser M, Van den Heuvel E, Deurenberg P. Prediction equations for the estimation of body composition in the elderly using anthropometric data.
 Br J Nutr 1994;71:823-33.

 - Van der Kooy K, Seidell JC.
 Techniques for the measurement of visceral fat: a practical guide.
 Int J Obes Relat Metab Disord 1993;17:187-196.